 Mournful spirits, brooding gargoyles, blood-thirsty vampires, nightmarish beasts and seductive sirens are a few of the creatures that prowl the creations of Joseph Vargo.
 The artist has been honing his dark craft for decades and is renowned for the gothic fantasy imagery he portrays.
 Be prepared to step into a world where pariahs thrive, and the dead pulsate with life.Continue reading “Spotlight On Joseph Vargo: Gothic Fantasy Artist, Composer & Writer”

-If Edgar Allan Poe was immortal or had an insanely long-life span, he would have turned 212 this January 19th, 2021.
-The American writer is renowned for his horror-filled works, where death plays a major theme.
-His poetry and short stories have been categorized under the Gothic fiction umbrella, and they have also been associated with dark Romanticism, a subgenre of Romanticism that fixated on the grotesque and morbid.
+On January 19th, 1809, one of the most influential figures in Gothic literature was born—Edgar Allan Poe.
+The American writer is renowned for his terror-filled works, where death plays a major theme.
+His poetry and short stories have been categorized under the horror fiction umbrella, and they have also been associated with dark Romanticism, a subgenre of Romanticism that fixated on the grotesque and morbid.
 It should also be mentioned that he had a major impact on the development of the modern detective story.

 More than two centuries later from the date of his birth, his words continue to stir the macabre spirit within us.
 I still have the research paper I wrote as an undergrad about The Black Cat.
 Since countless biographies have been published on the poet, I will not retell the details of his life.
 Instead, to commemorate this occasion, I thought I’d compile a brief, but amusing list of Edgar Allan Poe’s presence in pop culture.
 Happy Birthday Eddy!
 Continue reading “Poe Pop Culture: A Birthday Tribute to Edgar Allan Poe”